|Enemies||First Khazarkar Empire|

 Aboard Cal-Thaoun and Ivory Asylum ships, Melephaeusa's refugees went north to the largest island of what would later be known as Necrocrypt.
 The decision to rebuild their civilization on islands once ruled by the Durkoth and one of their Saints, was largely the province of a long-serving, highly trusted, civil servant named Caliguworm.
 Seeking the appreciation of something greater than the ministers and leaders of his kingdom, he heard whispers on his surveys of Gathrot and its sister islands.
 He listened to these dark whispers, convincing himself that Gathrot would best serve his people.

 ... beyond the ruin's alien architecture, what I'm told is of the Horgon style, the most disturbing thing of the area are colossal ornate structures.
 They resemble mausoleums, yet once served as places of authority.
-My cousin's section, responsible for labyrinth clearing, told me that beneath each of these mausoleums are vast empty crypts.
+My cousin's section, responsible for labyrinth clearing, told me that beneath each of these mausoleums is a vast empty crypt.

 - Dúrildir, worker of Jungle Defoliation, Team 6 - "Where did they go?"